LedgerHQ/lib-ledger-core/README.md

 ## Dependencies

+You can skip this dependencies step if you have [nix](https://nixos.org) installed.

 ### Build

 This project is based on **_cmake_** as a build system so you should install it before starting (at least version 3.7).